Projects for the Implementation of the Prison Reform in Panama

 (III) Strengthening the Capacity of Public Ministry

-The objective of the prison reform component is the qualitative improvement of the Prison Training Academy curriculum, as well as the strengthening and modernization of the General Office of the Prison System of the Ministry of Government, in order to compliance with their institutional goals and to enhance the social reintegration addressed to adult people deprived of liberty.
+The objective of the prison reform component is the qualitative improvement of the Prison Training Academy curriculum, as well as the strengthening and modernization of the General Directorate of the Prison System of the Ministry of Government of Panama, in order to compliance with their institutional goals and to enhance the social reintegration addressed to adult people deprived of liberty.